pi-star-2025/pi_star/mountain_breath.md

 2. The wood or spine, which is the nose bone.
 Ultimately, the human mind criss-crosses the lines of trees in the area and over time to find a way to stand for the same thing: 8/5.
 8/5 is time, soul, and magic.
 Humans have each found their own way like trees to stand for this message.
 This becomes all the branches of thought in your brain; it's encoded also in the lines of the nose bone.
 3. The trunk is the third eye.
 This channels the fire in the center of the earth.
 It's crunched together with 8/5 patterns that get the attention of the center of the earth.
 For trees this powers them up, for humans this powers them down, into being bones and awake and walking.

+In fact for humans, the third-eye fire has one core purpose.
+Explain 8/5 with the human mind.
+This is the fire waking up all our minds into being reverse trees.

+Technically, we have now answered the call of the trees.
+This turns the fire into a "celebration" if you slow it down lasering down your nose and spine.